 Tell Abyad (Arabic: تل أبيض, lit.
-‘White Hill’, Kurdish: Girê Spî, Turkish: Tellebyad, Armenian: Թել Աբյադ, Classical Syriac: ܬܠ ܐܒܝܕ) is a town in the Tel Abyad Canton of the Euphrates Region of the Democratic Federation of Northern Syria.
+‘White Hill’, Kurdish: Girê Spî, Turkish: Tellebyad, Armenian: Թել Աբյադ, Classical Syriac: ܬܠ ܐܒܝܕ) is a town in the Tel Abyad Canton of the Euphrates Region of the Autonomous Administrations of North and East Syria.

 The town was divided when the borders were drawn along the borders of Syria and Turkey.
 Its northern part is currently Akçakale, a city which lies within Turkey’s borders.

 The town was liberated by the Syrian Democratic forces (SDF) on 16 June, 2015.